 - This loan could be harder to get as it depends more on the creditworthiness of the borrower, as well as the terms between the lender and the borrower.

 Criteria to Evaluate Borrower

 The key concept of the repayment capacity of the borrower becomes very critical and important in the case of unsecured personal loans.
-As here also the lender wants to ensure that the borrower repays the loan timely.
-The lenders ensure this by verifying the following parameters:
+As here also, the lender wants to ensure that the borrower repays the loan timely.
+The lenders provide this by verifying the following parameters: